ccdcoe/CDMCS/Moloch/queries/README.md

 Admin tab but user limitations can be can be configured here.
 Like enabling hunt tab, allowing for search in email traffic, applying forced view limitations via query, etc.

+## Tasks

+On exercise data.

+ * Find all sessions that are tagged by Suricata alert;
+  * Filter only alerts with highest severity;
+  * Split the view per signature, choose some that seem interesting and investigate the source and destination addresses;
+ * Find plaintext http on port 443;
+  * Filter for traffic that contains data;
+ * Investigate time-series data per gamenet host;
+  * Drill down to specific protocols;
+ * Investigate traffic between workstations;
+  * Filter only traffic for your team;

 # API

 # Managing elastic